-ERCP stands for Endoscopic retrograde cholangiopancreatography, is an endoscopic procedure performed with duodenoendoscope to examine and treat a specific finding within either the pancreatic duct or biliary tree or bile duct.
-This procedure helps your doctor make critical decisions concerning your health.
+ERCP stands for endoscopic retrograde cholangiopancreatography, is an endoscopic procedure performed with ERCP products like duodenoendoscope to examine and treat a specific finding within either the pancreatic duct or biliary tree or bile duct.
+This ERCP process procedure helps your doctor make critical decisions concerning your health.

 • obstructive jaundice